Predicting Cardiac Risk

 Research Capacity Building

-• Training: Five honours students and three PhD students trained in state-of-the-art technology.
+• Diverse team and emerging talent: Six female scientists, seven honours students and three PhD students trained in state-of-the-art technology.

 • Data Sharing: Collaboration with Vanderbilt and InVitae to develop a universal data repository and test the utility of data.